KARNATISAITHARUN/documentation/using-ocular/getting-started/query-cpg.md

 # Querying the Code Property Graph (CPG) and Security Profiles

-The strength of ShiftLeft Ocular is the ability to examine and investigate your code through the use of queries, especially custom queries which improve the quality of your results.
+The strength of ShiftLeft Ocular is the ability to examine your code through the use of queries, especially custom queries which improve the quality of your results.
 There are two types of queries: default queries and custom queries.

+Note that if you are investigating data flows, it is recommended that you use a [Policy](https://docs.shiftleft.io/shiftleft/shiftleft-policies) rather than a custom query.

 Additional information is provided in the following articles: